 Body image refers to how an individual sees their own body and the feelings associated with this perception.
 Positive body image relates to body satisfaction, while negative body image relates to dissatisfaction.

 Many people have concerns about their body image.
 These concerns often focus on weight, skin, hair, or the shape or size of a certain body part.

-However, body image does not only stem from what we see in the mirror.
-According to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations also contribute.
+The way a person feels about their body can influenced by many different factors.
+According to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations contribute to body image.

 Throughout history, people have given importance to the beauty of the human body.
 Society, media, social media, and popular culture often shape these views, and this can affect how a person sees their own body.

 However, popular standards are not always helpful.

-Constant bombardment by media images can cause people to feel uncomfortable about their body, leading to distress and ill health.
+Constant bombardment by media images and social pressure can cause people to feel uncomfortable about their body, leading to distress and ill health.
 It can also affect work, social life, and other aspects of life.

 This article will look at positive and negative body image and provide some tips on how to improve body image.